georgeu2000/capybara-jasmine-demo/README.md

+# Capybara-Jasmine Demo App

-# This is the demo app for capybara-jasmine.
+This is a Rack app that uses Capybara-Jasmine.